 What does pay for play mean?

-Before blogs and PR reps began working together full-time, PR reps worked mainly with journalists.
+As per 10X White Label digital marketing, before blogs and PR reps began working together full-time, PR reps worked mainly with journalists.
 They worked diligently to build relationships with journalists and generate media coverage for their clients without paying for it.
 This is also called “earned media” because they earned it with their relationship building – as opposed to “paid media” where they might purchase an advertorial in a magazine.

 Robert Frause, APR, Fellow PRSA (Public Relations Society of America), who chairs the Board of Ethics and Professional Standards (BEPS), defines the term pay for play as: